bhavyak13/Work-board/README.md

 <img src="https://github.com/bhavyak13/work-board/blob/master/images/SeachTask.png"/>

-4. **Moving the Sticky Notes Between the Pane** -
+<h3>Moving the Sticky Notes Between the Pane</h3>
-<br/> Right-click on any of the Sticky notes, and there will be an option for Send To...
+Right-click on any of the Sticky notes, and there will be an option for Send To...
 <br/>this will open the 2nd level of menu options - with the panes to send the sticky note to, as discussed above.

 <img src="https://github.com/bhavyak13/work-board/blob/master/images/sendToMenu.png"/>